TurnrDev/Ama/README.md

 ## Info
 - **Race**: Nakudama
+- **Age**: 9 years, 162 days when we reach Murann (Equal to 17 in Human)
+- **Birthday**: Whilst not from Toril, so time flows different, she reaches 10 years of age on PD81, 340th.
+So her birthday is equal to PD71, 340th.
+In Obojima, it's sometime before The Corruption.
+Ama would remember the Corruption starting when she was a child.
 - **Class**: Hunter 1
 - **Languages**: Common (from Race), Naku Naku (from Race)
 - **Hit Points (Max)**: 10 + 2